 Don’t forget to reset the cPanel password immediately.

-Check for authorized SSH keys and SFTP user accounts in your control panel as well.
-A good place to hide legit backdoor!
+Check for authorized SSH keys and SFTP user accounts in your control panel.
+An excellent place to hide a legit backdoor!